yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 - What are the best practices for testing a Galaxy workflow?
 - How can a Galaxy workflow be submitted to the Intergalactic Workflow Commission (IWC)?
 objectives:
-- Annotate and apply best practices to data analysis Galaxy workflows for consistency and reusability
+- Annotate a Galaxy workflows with essential metadata Annotate and apply best practices to data analysis Galaxy workflows for consistency and reusability
 - Implement robust tests to ensure workflow reliability and accuracy
 - Successfully integrate key data analysis Galaxy workflows into IWC, improving accessibility and usability
 requirements: